Hawaii

 Aloha from the Big Island of Hawaii!

-Hawaii is incredibly easy to reach from Seattle — just a short direct flight!
-It feels almost too easy to get here, given how beautiful this part of the country is.
-“No pain no gain” they say… but what do they know?
+Hawaii is incredibly, almost suspiciously easy to reach from Seattle — just a short, painless direct flight!
+It feels almost too easy to get here, given how absolutely beautiful this part of the country is.
+We’re used to long flights to reach paradise, so landing after just five hours feels like we’ve somehow cheated the system.
+“No pain no gain” they say with great authority… but what do they actually know?
 Have they been to Hawaii?
+We’re guessing not, because if they had, they’d understand that sometimes you can absolutely have all gain and no pain.
+This is one of those times.

-Our first priority as soon as we got was to get some poke (chunks of raw marinated fish, traditional in Hawaii).
-Poke is popular in Seattle, so we’ve had our fair share of it over the years, but today’s poke beats them all.
-Our dinner experience may have been influenced by the balmy evening temperature, the great live music, or the fact that we’re already feeling the relaxed pace of Hawaiian life.
-Regardless, it tasted delicious to us.
+Our first priority as soon as we landed and dropped our bags — even before unpacking or taking proper showers — was to get some authentic poke (chunks of raw marinated fish, traditional in Hawaii and pronounced “POH-keh” for those keeping track).
+Poke has become quite popular in Seattle over the past few years, so we’ve had our fair share of it and consider ourselves reasonably knowledgeable, but today’s poke genuinely beats them all by a significant margin.
+Although our enthusiastic dinner experience may have been somewhat influenced by the balmy evening temperature, the surprisingly great live music drifting over from a nearby bar, or simply the fact that we’re already feeling the noticeably relaxed pace of Hawaiian life seeping into our bones.
+Regardless of what contributed to the experience, it tasted absolutely delicious to us and set exactly the right tone for the week ahead.

-We’re staying on a farm that we found on Airbnb.
-We were greeted by a “Pigs at play” caution sign at the entrance, and a warm welcome by our friendly host, Shucheng.
-Our little modern cabin is adorable.
-We look forward to falling asleep to the relaxing sound of frogs and crickets.
+We’re staying in a charming little cabin on a working farm that we found on Airbnb, which feels considerably more authentic than a hotel.
+We were immediately greeted by an official “Pigs at play” caution sign at the entrance — which we initially thought was a joke but turned out to be very literal — and received a warm welcome from our friendly and helpful host, Shucheng.
+Our little modern cabin is absolutely adorable, with big windows, comfortable furnishings, and that perfect blend of rustic and contemporary that’s hard to achieve.
+We’re already looking forward to falling asleep tonight to the relaxing symphony of frogs and crickets.

 - Dinner: Umekes

-We headed to Kahalu’u bay, the location of our surf lesson.
-In ancient times, this surfing beach was reserved for chiefs only, because it has some of the best waves on the island.
-So we felt pretty special to be able to experience this magical place.
-Right by the beach is an ancient temple, Ku’emanu Heiau, where chiefs used to come and pray for big waves.
-We made our way there before the class and prayed for small waves.
+We headed to Kahalu’u Bay, the location of our surf lesson and apparently our impending humiliation.
+In ancient times, this particular surfing beach was reserved exclusively for chiefs, because it has some of the best and most consistent waves on the island.
+So we felt pretty special to be able to experience this magical place, even if we were about to demonstrate why the ancient Hawaiians probably wouldn’t have chosen us to be chiefs.
+Right by the beach is an ancient temple, Ku’emanu Heiau, where chiefs used to come and pray earnestly for big waves.
+We made our way there before the class started and prayed with equal sincerity for small waves.
+Manageable waves.
+Beginner-friendly waves.

-It turns out that we’re pretty bad at praying, because we got big waves… and a strong current!
-All the expert surfers in the surf shop were stoked, counting the minutes to get off work and go surf with their buddies.
-But for beginners, oh boy… it was hard work to paddle against the current.
-Still, with great directions from our upbeat and supportive instructor Steve, we both managed to get up on the surfboard and ride waves all the way… just like the chiefs did!
-Although we were certainly not as graceful.
+It turns out that we’re pretty bad at praying, because we got big waves… and a genuinely strong current!
+All the expert surfers in the surf shop were absolutely stoked about the conditions, practically vibrating with excitement and counting the minutes until they could get off work and go surf with their buddies.
+But for beginners like us?
+Oh boy… it was legitimately hard work to paddle against that current.
+Our arms were screaming at us.
+Still, with genuinely great directions from our upbeat and remarkably patient instructor Steve — who somehow managed to stay encouraging even when we fell off for the tenth time — we both eventually managed to get up on the surfboard and ride waves all the way to shore… just like the chiefs did!
+Although we were certainly, definitely not as graceful.
+More flailing, less gliding.
+But we were up, and that counts.

-In the evening, we headed to the Pu’uhonua O Honaunau National Historical Park, which gets our vote for most enjoyable national park in the US.
-It’s a small park, but so beautiful, and with a great history.
-In the old days, Hawaiians lived under the “kapu” system of laws, which governed all manners of their day-to-day life.
-It was a rigid system, which forbade woman and men from eating together, a commoner from crossing the chief’s shadow… and anyone other than a chief from surfing in Kahalu’u bay!
-Infringements were punished by death… unless you were able to make it to Pu’uhonua O Honaunau before you got killed.
-Once in the refuge, you were expected to perform all the rituals mandated by the priest, which could last anywhere between two days and two years, before you were absolved of your sins and allowed back into the community.
-Our visit was brief, but we made sure to ask for forgiveness for surfing Kahalu’u bay… just in case…
+In the old days, Hawaiians lived under the “kapu” system of laws, which governed all manner of their day-to-day life in extraordinarily specific detail.
+It was a remarkably rigid system, which forbade women and men from eating together, a commoner from crossing the chief’s shadow (which must have been difficult to avoid on sunny days)… and anyone other than a chief from surfing in Kahalu’u Bay!
+Infringements were punished swiftly by death… unless you were able to make it to Pu’uhonua O Honaunau before you got killed, which presumably required some very fast running.
+Once in the refuge, you were expected to perform all the rituals mandated by the priest, which could last anywhere between two days and two years depending on the severity of your transgression, before you were absolved of your sins and allowed back into the community.
+Our visit was considerably briefer, but we made sure to formally ask for forgiveness for surfing Kahalu’u Bay as non-chiefs… just in case…

-These days the park consists of several beautifully carved wooden figures depicting gods, a reconstructed mausoleum containing the bones of chiefs, a few sea turtles and lots of palm trees.
-What a great location to watch a spectacular sunset!
+These days the park consists of several beautifully carved wooden figures depicting various gods (each with their own specialty and personality), a meticulously reconstructed mausoleum containing the actual bones of chiefs, a few curious sea turtles who swim remarkably close to shore, and lots of gracefully swaying palm trees.
+What a perfect location to watch a spectacular sunset!
+The light was golden, the ocean was calm, and we felt profoundly grateful to be exactly where we were.

 - Surf lessons: Kahalu’u Bay Surf and Sea